Driving towards zero road deaths through an engaging educational playbook

 In-progress design reviews

-Design system to code parity
+Design system to <code-parity>

-The My First Car design system was built around Tailwind and shares identical naming conventions which means designers and developers are speaking the same language.
-This helped us immensely from early context pairings to me design reviewing in inspect windows — all working towards doing things right the first time and driving the final fit and finish.
+This helped us immensely from early context pairings to design reviewing in browser — all working towards doing things right the first time and driving the final fit and finish.

 What I'd do differently next time.

-Sharing my thought process
+Sharing deep thought process

 Break down key features and milestones into smaller, more manageable parts to help comprehension and bring stakeholders along on the journey.